mjgarciamoran/kpop_release_database/README.md

 # K-Pop Release Database with Daily Analytics

 This repository contains the results of my data-fetching project focused on K-pop releases.
-The motivation behind this project is to collect high-frequency time series data—specifically, daily YouTube analytics.
+The motivation behind this project is to collect high-frequency time series data; specifically, daily YouTube analytics.

 ---